 Employment Outlook and Salary Information

-Job openings for veterinary technologists and technicians were expected to increase by 30% from 2012-2022, reports the U.S. Bureau of Labor Statistics (BLS), which is notably faster than the average among all career fields.
+Job openings for veterinary technologists and technicians were expected to increase by 19% from 2014-2024, reports the U.S. Bureau of Labor Statistics (BLS), which is notably much faster than the average among all career fields.
 During this time, the best opportunities may be found in rural communities.
-The BLS notes that vet technicians and technologists made an average annual salary of $32,350 in 2014.
+The BLS notes that vet technicians and technologists made an average annual salary of $31,800 in 2015.

-The number of employed veterinary assistants and lab animal caretakers was projected to grow 10% from 2012-2022, which is about average.
-These professionals earned an average annual of $25,370 in 2014.
+The number of employed veterinary assistants and lab animal caretakers was projected to grow 9% from 2014-2024, which is faster than average.
+These professionals earned an average annual of $24,360 in 2015.